malachi-iot/embr-coap/README.md

 ## library.json

 This file is specifically to assist the very excellent platform.io tooling in utilizing this lib.
-Note the explicit inclusion of ext/estdlib/src and ext/moducom-memory/src.
-I haven't quite mastered platform.io's library depdendency techniques yet, so pio is unable to (currently) resolve those paths without those helpers
+Note the explicit inclusion of ext/estdlib/src I haven't quite mastered platform.io's library depdendency techniques yet, so pio is unable to (currently) resolve those paths without those helpers